jsbisht/aws-developer-associate/xtc.md

 S3 when using SSE-C requires **x-amz-server-side​-encryption​-customer-algorithm**, **x-amz-server-side-encryption-customer-key** and **x-amz-server-side-encryption-customer-key-MD5** headers on the upload request headers to be passed during upload request.

+The bucket will use server-side encryption with Amazon S3-Managed encryption keys (SSE-S3) to encrypt the data using 256-bit Advanced Encryption Standard (AES-256) block cipher. **x-amz-server-side-encryption** must be used during the upload.

+SSE-KMS requires **x-amz-server-side-encryption** must be used during the upload.
+When you upload an object, you can specify the KMS key using the _x-amz-server-side-encryption-aws-kms-key-id_ header.
+If the header is not present in the request, Amazon S3 assumes the default KMS key.

 Encrypt operation is primarily used to encrypt RSA keys, database passwords, or other sensitive information.
 This operation can also be used to move encrypted data from one AWS region to another however, this is `not recommended if you want to encrypt your data locally`.
 You have to use the GenerateDataKey operation instead.

 Envelope encryption - Encrypt plaintext data with a data key and then encrypt the data key with a top-level plaintext master key.